 Children with type 2 diabetes rarely get ketoacidosis.

 What are the complications of diabetes?

-How can doctors tell if I have diabetes?
+How can doctors tell if my child has diabetes?

 Blood sugar levels

 Doctors may want to measure your child's blood sugar level first thing in the morning before anything has been eaten.
 This is called a fasting blood sugar.
 However, this isn't always necessary.

 When there’s a lot of sugar in the body, over time the sugar attaches to a protein in blood cells and forms A1c.
 By measuring A1c levels, doctors can see how the body’s blood sugar levels have been over the last 2 to 3 months.
 Doctors will diagnose diabetes if either blood sugar or A1c levels are too high.